theapphiker/PortfolioProjects/Movies Project/README.md

 This project uses SQL to explore the Movies database and uses SQL queries to answer questions.

-<b>Movie Correlation with Python.ipynb</b>
+<b>Adjusting Revenue for Inflation.ipynb</b>

-This project uses Python to explore which variables affect the revenue of movies.
+This Jupyter Notebook displays the scripts used to adjust the revenue data for inflation.